Kyle Tucker Player Props: Astros vs. Braves

 Kyle Tucker At The Plate

-- Among the qualifying batters in MLB, he ranks 26th in batting average, eighth in on-base percentage, and 25th in slugging.
+- Among qualifying hitters in MLB, his batting average ranks 38th, his on-base percentage ranks 13th, and he is 32nd in the league in slugging.

-- Tucker has picked up a hit in 14 of 19 games this year, with multiple hits six times.
+- Tucker has picked up a hit in 14 of 20 games this season, with multiple hits six times.

-- Looking at the 19 games he has played this season, he's homered in four of them (21.1%), and in 4.9% of his trips to the dish.

-- Tucker has had at least one RBI in 47.4% of his games this season (nine of 19), with more than one RBI five times (26.3%).
-He has also accounted for three or more of his team's runs in one contest.
+- In 45.0% of his games this year, Tucker has had at least one RBI.
+He's picked up more than one in 25.0% and driven in three or more of his team's runs in one contest.

-- In six of 19 games this year, he has scored, including multiple runs once.
+- He has scored at least one run six times this season (30.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.